dmitriz/setup-scripts/README.md

 - **Automation Preferred**: Eliminate manual repetitive tasks.
 - **Flexibility**: Provide building blocks, not rigid systems.
 - **Safety by Default**: Protect projects early from mistakes.

----

-## State-of-the-Art Git Ignore File

-This repository includes a state-of-the-art `.gitignore` file designed for reusability across projects.
-It ensures:

-- Comprehensive coverage of common file types and patterns.
-- Minimal manual adjustments needed for most setups.
-- Improved project hygiene by excluding unnecessary files from version control.

-Feel free to reuse and adapt it for your own projects.